ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/process-images.md

 }
 ```

-The major modification you made is following: If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. `matToDisplay` is set to the processed frame if processing is enabled; otherwise, the input frame is used.
+The major modification you made is following:

+If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. `matToDisplay` is set to the processed frame if processing is enabled; otherwise, the input frame is used.

 To process the image, you will use the `Imgproc.adaptiveThreshold` openCV function which applies adaptive thresholding to a grayscale image.
 Before you can apply thresholding, you will convert the color image to grayscale using the `Imgproc.cvtColor` OpenCV function.

 The adaptive thresholding implemented in OpenCV has two versions.
 They differ in how the threshold value is calculated within the block.
-Here, you used `Imgproc.ADAPTIVE_THRESH_GAUSSIAN_C`, which uses the mean of a Gaussian window to calculate the threshold for each pixel.
-Then, you specified the thresholding type as `Imgproc.THRESH_BINARY`.
+Here, you use `Imgproc.ADAPTIVE_THRESH_GAUSSIAN_C`, which uses the mean of a Gaussian window to calculate the threshold for each pixel.
+Then, you specify the thresholding type as `Imgproc.THRESH_BINARY`.
 It converts pixels above the threshold to the maximum value (255) and below the threshold to 0.

-You used 21 as the size of the block to use for calculating the threshold for each pixel and 0 as a constant subtracted from the mean or weighted mean calculated.
+You use 21 as the size of the block to use for calculating the threshold for each pixel and 0 as a constant subtracted from the mean or weighted mean calculated.

 After re-running the application, starting the preview, and enabling the processing, you should see the following result: